Stop Fearing Exercise

 Having a core that functions well under load because the entire pressure system is integrated and efficient is what we should be after.

 Your next right step should be calming your fear by working with a physical therapist who can show you your specific path forward through a personalized treatment plan.
-Whether you have had a Diastasis Recti without ever being pregnant, have recently been diagnosed a few months after child birth, or have one years after having kids, you can and should still exercise and connect with your core.

 Download the Free Guide below to get a head start!

 1. Do Not Fear